mendix/docs/content/howto/front-end/create-your-first-two-overview-and-detail-pages.md

 ## 5 Navigation & Security

-1. Now create a navigation item for your overview page to start using it.
+Now create a navigation item for your overview page to start using it.
 For details on how to set up the navigation structure, see [How to Set Up the Navigation Structure](../general/setting-up-the-navigation-structure).

-2. If you switched on security for this application, you need to configure page access on both the overview and detail pages.
-For more information on configuring page access, see [How to Create a Secure App](../security/create-a-secure-app).
+If you switched on security for this application, you also need to configure page access on both the overview and detail pages.
+For more information, see [How to Create a Secure App](../security/create-a-secure-app).

 ## 6 Read More